 "It was difficult convincing my colleagues of the need [for tighter hiring standards and penalties for school employees who engage in sexual misconduct] until The Seattle Times' "Coaches Who Prey" investigative series was published in December, 2003.
 Overnight, the public and my legislative colleagues understood and my legislation was enacted in the 2004 session ..."
 (Municipal League).

-Human trafficking is another topic in which Kohl-Welles's professional expertise has informed her actions as a legislator, and this is one area in which she has had broad support from Republicans, including Attorney General Rob McKenna (b.
+Human trafficking is another topic in which Kohl-Welles's professional expertise informed her actions as a legislator, and this is one area in which she had broad support from Republicans, including Attorney General Rob McKenna (b.
 1962).
 She has been an invited speaker on trafficking at workshops and conferences around the country and in foreign lands, including Sweden, Estonia, Latvia, Lithuania, Brazil, Chile, and the Ukraine.
 Her efforts have had wide impact -- her 2002 bill regulating international matchmaking organizations doing business in this state was later used as a model for the federal International Marriage Brokers Regulations Act, introduced in 2003 by U.S. Senator Maria Cantwell (b.
 1958) and Rep. Rick Larsen (b.
 1965) and signed into law in 2006.

 Jeanne Kohl-Welles's work both before and after entering political life has brought her widespread recognition and multiple awards and honors.
 Just a few among the many that have come her way are: